maxbendick/Reshape/README.md

 ## Why lenses can be useful

 Because state transitions in Elixir are pure, it's useful to create copies of data altered in specific ways.

-You also might only care about one part of your state.
-Sometimes the data can be large or deeply nested.
-You also might want to use a reusable function to do your state transition.
-Lenses can help you meet these needs.
+Lenses provide views on data.
+Lots of people think of them as functional setters and getters, but I think of them more like a functional version of the adapter pattern.
+You can use lenses to adapt a data structure to work with functions that don't know anything about your data structure.

+I think they're especially ripe for improving reusability when working with GenServers and Redux (the JavaScript library).
+You can make general functions that take simple states and return simple states, then create lenses to adapt your GenServer's own state to work with those functions.